Vaxine.io: Shaping the Future of Collaborative Applications

 There’s also a strong naming convention in the research literature based on the concept of a “cure” for consistency issues.
 So AntidoteDB implements the Cure protocol, and Vaxine is a delivery mechanism for the Antidote.

 We’re also developing Vaxine using the programming language Elixir.
-Having an x in the name is very common in that ecosystem because Elixir files use the `.ex` file extension.
+An x in the name is very common in that ecosystem because Elixir files use the `.ex` file extension.

 Special thanks go to Purva Gujar, who has been there from the start.
 She has helped tremendously with the customer development process, not least through her extensive contacts in the San Francisco developer scene.
 Also to Paul Harter, who was instrumental in the earliest days when the project was forming, and, of course, to my co-founder Valter, who pioneered rich-CRDTs in the first place.